The following topics are going to be discussed in this blog:

 UX and UI are common terms that we get to hear when someone is talking about product design.
 Oftentimes, people use these terms interchangeably when both these terms are quite different from each other.

-In basic terms, UI is the visual elements, screens, or pages that users interact with, with regards to any product or service, and UX is the experience that the users have when they interact with a particular product or service.
+In basic terms, UI is the visual elements, screens, or pages that users interact with, with regard to any product or service, and UX is the experience that the users have when they interact with a particular product or service.

 What is UI UX Design?

 UI and UX design are two different professions that have been around for decades.
 The elements of both UX and UI are crucial to products and work in collaboration.
-Although, the roles of both UI and UX are quite different from each other with regards to their place in the process of product development and design.
+Although, the roles of both UI and UX are quite different from each other with regard to their place in the process of product development and design.